ART-411-20, ExplW/Art: Greeks & Roman Arch (FA14)

 2. Reading assignments.

-RECOMMENDED READINGS AND/OR ASSIGNMENTS PRIOR TO THE FIRST CLASS:
+READINGS TO BE COMPLETED PRIOR TO THE FIRST CLASS:

 Pedley text: Read sections on architecture in chapters 1-4.
 Chapter introductions, and readings on other mediums, would certainly benefit you in understanding the Greek style more completely.